 - Another theory of liability

 The injured party sues for damages caused by the product’s manufacture, construction, or design.
-If the product results in injury to the end-user, any party “down the manufacturing chain” can be held liable, including those responsible for the product’s assembly, installation, or preparation.
-Retailers and distributors can also be held liable for failure to warn consumers of known dangers.
+If the product injures the end-user, any party “down the manufacturing chain” can be held liable, including those responsible for the product’s assembly, installation, or preparation.
+Retailers and distributors can also be liable for failing to warn consumers of known dangers.